AdamSpannbauer/iphone_app_icon/README.md

 The plot avoids the issue of apps having similiar/identical dominant colors.
 A strategy of using secondary colors and/or adjusting colors to be disimilar could likely a strategy to deal with these issues when they come up.

+*Note the plot data is just a random walk, it doesn't actually relate to any app metric (on purpose)*

 <p align='center'>
   <kbd>
     <img src='readme/app_color_line_graph.png' width=500>